HoEasy, your multi-agent workspace.

 Every long-running ask becomes a project with tasks, comments, and a live timeline.
 You see exactly what shipped, what's blocked, and what your agent is touching right now.

-warehouse.query · 312 rows · 1.4s/q3-review/deck.pptx with 3 placeholder slides.slides.update_chartsSandboxed, governed, observable—
+warehouse.query · 312 rows · 1.4s/q3-review/deck.pptx with 3 placeholder slides.slides.update_chartsDon't just use agents—

 so you can actually let it run.